 This is the alternative fuel vehicles update page.
 My name is Mark and I am a Certified Master Technician and a former member of the society of automobile engineers.
-On this page we will be discussing vehicles that are powered by anything other then straight gas.
+On this page we'll discus vehicles that are powered by anything other then straight gas.

-I also have a special interest in this subject of alternate fuels and hold an (now expired) ASE certification in compressed natural gas powered vehicles.
+I also have a special interest in this subject of alternate fuels and hold a now expired ASE certification in compressed natural gas powered vehicles.
 This report is compiled from automotive industry trade publications and is formatted in my own words.

-The article is meant to update people of the almost silent progress of the alternative fuel programs that are sponsored by the United States local and federal governments.
-I have also included links too a couple of great books I have just read on the subject of freeing us from the dependency of foreign oil.
-These are 5 star rated books and should be considered if you are interested in this subject!
+The article is meant to update people of the almost silent progress of the alternative fuel programs that are sponsored by local and federal government agencies.
+I have also included links too a couple of great books I've read on the subject of freeing us from the dependency of foreign oil.
+These are 5 star rated books and should be considered if you are interested in this subject.

 More than 9 million alternative fuel vehicles are on the road as reported by the Alliance of Automobile Manufacturers or the AAM.
 This includes hybrids, clean diesel and ethanol capable vehicles in the United States only.

-This sounds like a large number, but compared to the United States total human population of 300 million and an all on the road vehicle population of around 230 million, the alternative fueled ones represent only about 4% of all automobiles on the road.
+This sounds like a large number, but compared to the United States total human population of more than 300 million and an all on the road vehicle population of around 230 million, the alternative fueled ones represent only about 4% of all automobiles on the road.
 These numbers should change as they gain popularity with deeper market penetration.
 The AAM reports about 2 million of the 17 million vehicles sold in the US will be alternative fuel vehicles by the end of the year.

 This equals a market penetration of about 12% of total sales.
 Alternative fuel vehicles are gaining traction in fleet markets as well.
 Extra government incentives are large part of the increased sales to fleet and government organizations.